lino-framework/atelier/docs/invlib.rst

 .. envvar:: srcref_url

-    The URL template to use for `srcref`.
+    The URL template to use for :rst:role:`srcref` roles.

-    If the project has a main package which has an attribute :envvar:`srcref_url`,
-    then this value will be used.
+    If the project has a main package which has an attribute :envvar:`srcref_url`, then this value will be used.

 .. envvar:: intersphinx_urls